 There are many types of Chrome extensions available.
 Some offer a limited version of a bigger, independent software program.
 Others exist as a standalone option.
 These extensions range from mere novelties to serious attempts to improve browsing behavior.

 Chrome extensions intended to improve productivity usually offer some combination of functionality like tracking time, blocking distractions, managing tasks, and collecting content.
+There are even time blocking apps!

 Chrome extensions are often free or inexpensive, and they’re easy to install, usually requiring a couple of clicks.